 This type of behaviour is known as systems abuse or legal abuse.
-It is behaviour in which a person intentionally misuses the legal system, including, for example, by starting court proceedings based on false allegations against another person, as a way to intentionally exert control or dominance over the other person or to torment, intimidate or harass the other person.
+It is behaviour in which a person intentionally misuses the legal system, including, for example, by starting court proceedings

 - (b) to dismiss the application on the grounds that it is malicious, deliberately false, frivolous or vexatious. - (3) In this section-